 Every job interview will most likely include questions about your past job experience.
 This is a good opportunity to brag about yourself and share your accomplishments.
 But what if your past job was in hospitality?
 Or you’ve recently graduated and this is your first real-world job interview?
 This is when you highlight the soft skills, coursework or pet projects you have accumulated over the years.
 Stack your knowledge of technology with the soft skills you have gained with previous experience.
 This is also a good time to share any volunteer work you have done, foreign languages proficiency or IT certifications you have under your belt.

-As mentioned above, soft skills are an important value add that employers look for during an interview.
+As mentioned above, professional skills are an important value add that employers look for during an interview.
 Some call them power skills or employability skills because they may be more important than being qualified on paper.
 Hard skills or technical skills may get you in the door, but certain soft skills such as active listening, being able to understand customer problems and being able to communicate clearly, will help you keep that job.
 In fact, in over 20 years of IT industry experience, I have never seen anyone let go over hard skills; I’ve only seen people terminated for lacking soft skills.

 How to Get an IT Job